anthonyg-1/PSTcpIp/README.md

 Test-TcpConnection -ComputerName 'mydomaincontroller' -Port 389 -Quiet

 # Scans the 192.168.1.0 subnet for any nodes listening on port 80 (HTTP)
-New-IPAddressList -IPV4Subnet 192.168.1.0 | Test-TcpConnection -Port 80 -ShowConnectedOnly
+Get-IPAddressList -IPV4Subnet 192.168.1.0 | Test-TcpConnection -Port 80 -ShowConnectedOnly

 # Tests SSL connectivity on the server 'mywebserver' twelve times as opposed to the default four attempts
 Test-TcpConnection -DNSHostName 'mywebserver' -Port 443 -Count 12